 Komarom is a Danube River cruise port and town in Hungary.
 It is located on the river's south bank while Komarno (Slovakia) is on the other bank.
 The town has population around 20,000.

-- In 1763 the town was heavily damaged by Komarom earthquake.
+- In 1763 the town was heavily damaged by earthquake.

-- Komarom and Komarno are connected by a pair of bridges: the old iron bridge and a new lifting bridge.
-A 3rd bridge is scheduled, with the vast majority of funding from EU's Connecting Europe Facility.
+- Komarom and Komarno are connected by 2 bridges - the old iron bridge and a new lifting bridge.

 The Komarom cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Komarom, Hungary.

 If you lose the Komarom location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.